yamatt/blog/content/blog/the-reservoir-of-good-will.md

 By providing training or advice, making a person or team aware of the risks of their job, you are asking them to do more work.
 They will have to add more checks to their process, which increases time, and conative load.

 Asking for, or mandating changes, like this can be well received.
-But a busy team, who are struggling with their existing workload, and under stress, will likely not appreciate you cheerfully turning up and adding to their existing work.
+But a busy team, who are struggling with their existing workload, and under stress, may not appreciate you cheerfully turning up and adding to their existing work.

-The amount that they are able to take on this additional work, I like to think of this as _The Reservoir of Good Will_.
+How much that they are able to take on this additional work, I like to think of this as _The Reservoir of Good Will_.

 To explain in more detail, **Good will** is the concept of doing something with no expectation of getting something in return.
 In most interpersonal relationships there is some level of trust.
 Trust that someone isn't going to exploit you and is asking for genuine help.

 A **reservoir** is a body of water, typically stored.
-Its water levels go up as more water enters it, and are drained as the water is used to produce a valuable resource, such as hydro-electric power or drinking water.
+Its water levels go up as more water enters it, and is drained to produce a valuable resource, such as hydro-electric power or drinking water.

-Therefore a Reservoir of Good Will is an analogy for how Cyber Secruty making requests to teams is a resource that can be drained and toppped up.
+A Reservoir of Good Will is an analogy for how Cyber Secruty making requests to teams is a resource that is drained and toppped up.

 An non-technical analogy.
 A friend's car may be in for repair and is borrowing yours.
-They say it'll only for a few days.
+They say it'll only be for a few days.
 It's a week later.
 Your good will is starting to wear out.
 It becomes more than an inconvenience.
 You make compromises and without careful communication between you, and the other team, you end up with **ill will**.

 Your reservoir has been drained, perhaps too far.
-The following Monday the car is repaired and everything goes back to how it was.
+The following Monday the car is repaired and everything goes back to before.
 The reservoir refills over time.
 You don't hold a grudge with your friend for the rest of your life.

 When Cyber Security teams make a request of a business, it takes the person or team away from doing the thing they're already doing.
 It drains something from that reservoir.